RachaelOluwaseun/MAP/README.md

 # Map
 The map shows the geographical distribution of population in Nigeria for 2006 and 2019.

-Population Distribution  2006

 # Comparison and Conclusion
-The population data of Nigeria increased by 58,183,000 people between 2006 and 2019.
-The line graph illustrates a consistent upward trend geographical distribution of population shows that urban area continue to attract more people.
-This increase in population can be attributed to various factors such as birth rates and migration.
+The analysis of the population trend in Nigeria reveals a steady increase in  population over the thirteen - year period.
+The line graph illustrates a consistent upward trend with a total increase of 58,183,000 people between 2006 and 2019.

+The map analysis shows that the population growth is concentrated in urban areas with cities like Lagos, Portharcourt experiencing significant increase in population.
+It also highlights the regional disparities in population growth.

+Overall,the analysis suggests that the population of Nigeria is continuing to grow with urban areas driving the growth.
+These findings have important implications for policymakers, urban planners and demographers who must consider the challenges and opportunities presented by this growing population.

 # Recommendations